AJAYKUMAR-B-S/Namaste-React/Episode-02--Igniting-our-APP/Theory/Episode-02-Theory.md

 A: `Dependencies: -`

-- Dependencies, also known as runtime dependencies, are the essential packages that our application or project relies on to run correctly in a production environment.
-They are necessary for the execution and functionality of our code.
-For example, if we are building a web application using a JavaScript framework like React, react itself would be a runtime dependency.
-These dependencies are usually specified in a package.json file or an equivalent configuration file in other programming languages.
+- `Dependencies` also known as `runtime dependencies`, are the essential packages that our `application` or `project` relies on to run correctly in a `production environment`.
+They are necessary for the `execution and functionality of our code`.
+For example, if we are building a web application using a JavaScript framework like `React`, `react` itself would be a `runtime dependency`.
+These `dependencies` are usually specified in a `package.json` file or an equivalent configuration file in other programming languages.
-- The purpose of runtime dependencies is to ensure that our application has all the required components to work as intended.
-When deploying our project to a production environment or sharing it with others, these dependencies need to be installed for the code to execute correctly.
-Runtime dependencies are typically included in the production build or deployed along with your application.
+- The purpose of `runtime dependencies` is to ensure that our application has all the required `components` to work as intended.
+When deploying our project to a `production environment` or `sharing it with others`, these dependencies need to be installed for the code to execute correctly. `Runtime dependencies` are typically included in the `production build` or `deployed` along with our application.

 ### Following is the syntax for dependencies –